Skip to main content

 #

-We introduced a protocol that uses the standard logical basis (the computational basis) but replaces the complex Fourier basis with F-qubits.
+We introduced a protocol that uses the standard logical basis (the most simple form of basis) but replaces the secondary Fourier basis with \(F\)-qubits.

 Why this works: